Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

-The $F_{\pm\rho}$s quantify the response of the steady unidirectional flux ($j_{\pm \rho}$) with respect to a change in non-equilibrium constraints.
-Because the $F_{\pm\rho}$ are log-derivatives, all the factors entering rate laws that do not depend on $Q$ will not contribute to these coefficients.
+These are the response coefficients of the steady unidirectional fluxes with respect to a change in $Q$.
+Because the $F_{\pm\rho}$s are log-derivatives, all the factors entering rate laws that do not depend on $Q$ will not contribute to these coefficients.
 This includes the rate constants, which do not appear explicitly.
-Remarkably, the coefficients $F_{\pm\rho}$s satisfy structural constraints related to the topology of the network.
+Crucially, the coefficients $F_{\pm\rho}$s satisfy structural constraints related to the topology of the network.
 A graphical illustration of these structural relations is provided in Fig.~\ref{fig:Kirchhoff} for the particular case of a linear and a branched reaction pathway.
-For a general network, these structural relations take a form analogous to Kirchoff's laws:
+In the linear pathway, an arbitrary species $Z_i$ is transformed into a product species $Z_{i+1}$ by a reversible and unimolecular reaction $\rho_i$, and then $Z_{i+1}$ undergoes a similar reaction $\rho_{i+1}$.
+In such case, both $j_{-\rho_i}$ and $j_{+\rho_{i+1}}$ depend solely on the concentration $z_{i+1}$ of species $Z_{i+1}$.
+Consequently, $F_{-\rho_i}=F_{+\rho_{i+1}}$, because both terms are equal to $\dQ \log z_{i+1}$.
+For the branched pathway, a species $Z_0$ splits through the reaction $+ \rho_0$ into several products $Z_i$ with multiplicity $S_{-\rho_0}^i $, and Eq.~\eqref{eq:definition_F} leads to $F_{-\rho_0} = \sum_i S_{-\rho_0}^i \, F_{+\rho_i}$.